Last updated on February 1, 2023

 Has Prowess Been Removed from MTG?
 Was it too Powerful?

 Prowess hasn’t been removed from the game.
-It’s been just phased out since there isn’t enough design space in each set.
+It’s been demoted to a deciduous mechanic since there isn't enough design space in each set.

 The problem is not how strong the keyword is, but how it interacts with a set’s general theme.
-For example, a card with prowess is extremely broken in an artifact-heavy set, while it’s underwhelming in a creature-dense one.
+For example, a card with prowess fits exceptionally well in an artifact-heavy set (Wing Commando in The Brothers' War, for example), while it’s underwhelming in a creature-dense one.

 Does Prowess Stack?